Fused-Planes: Why Train a Thousand Tri-Planes When You Can Share?: Hyperparameters

 \section{Hyperparameters}

-For reproducibility purposes, \cref{tab:hyperparameters-s1,tab:hyperparameters-s2} expose our hyperparameter settings respectively for stage 1 and stage 2 of our training.
+For reproducibility purposes, \cref{tab:hyperparameters-s1,tab:hyperparameters-s2} expose our hyperparameter settings respectively for the first and second regimes of our training.
 A more detailed list of our hyperparameters can be found in the configuration files of our open-source code.